MarcGrol/microgen/README.md

 - generate events and interfaces based on "description" of application.
 Example: tourApp/events/events.go and tourApp/tour/interface.go
 - provide implementation for "bus" (=exchange of events between services)
 - provide implementation of append-ony "store" for persistence
+- declarative way of testing services.
+Based on this test spec, documentation and relationships between services can be derived.
+Example: tourApp/tour/logic_test.go